pjfancher/careeners.com/plugins/search-autocomplete/readme.txt

 Please <a href="http://hereswhatidid.com/contact/">contact the author</a> for support.
 Thanks!

 == Change log ==

+= 2.1.16 - 18 Apr 2015
+* fixed bug with unpublished posts in Relevanssi searches - Props Uriel

+= 2.1.15 - 17 Mar 2015
+* fixed bug with special characters in titles - Props Kramer

+= 2.1.14 - 18 Feb 2015
+* added Aristo theme to defaults
+* fixed bug with special characters in titles

+= 2.1.12 - 20 Nov 2014
+* added id parameter to 'the_title' filter calls, props to Ekin Hazal Bayar
+* fixed bug with Relevanssi when logged in as admin

+= 2.1.11 - 3 Nov 2014
+* removed extra line break at beginning of plugin file

+= 2.1.10 - 31 Oct 2014
+* ticked version to update repo

+= 2.1.8 - 17 Oct 2014
+* Fixed typo in default document selectors text
+* Removed short tag methods on the taxonomies list

+= 2.1.6 - 6 Oct 2014
+* Added support for Relevanssi search plugin
+* Changed default selector to match newer core themes

+= 2.1.5 - 1 Oct 2014
+* Fixed but with WPML installations
+* Added support for delay and autoFocus options

 = 2.1.4 - 27 Jun 2014
 * Ticking version to sync up repos